Can You Get a Prenup After Marriage?

 • | Meghan Freed

-The short answer is no. Prenuptial agreements must be completed before marriage.
+The short answer is no. You must complete prenuptial agreements before marriage.
 However, Connecticut does allow spouses to enter into postnuptial agreements, or “postnups.”

 Read on to learn more.